eduardovra/eduardovra.github.io/_drafts/building-two-sample-apps-using-hotwire-and-flask.markdown

 })
 ```

-This may seem confusing at first, but let's break it up.
+This may seem confusing at first, but let's break it down.
 At the top of the class, the *targets* and *values* statements define the elements and attributes that we're interested in.
 The `results` element being the Turbo Frame used for displaying the search results, and the `url` value being a template string holding the URL along with the query string that the server expects.

 When the user types a new character, the `findResults()` method is triggered.
 It uses the *url* value provided from the server along with the input string provided by the user in the field, to build a new *src* attribute for the Turbo Frame.
 Turbo will detect this change on the element and trigger an Ajax call to the server.
 Now the server responds with a HTML segment matching the Turbo Frame's ID and bingo, we have a list of ingredient suggestions on the screen.

-In the server side code, just simple methods for rendering the HTML templates, and a dummy search method filtering on the list of ingredients available.
+In the server-side code, just simple methods for rendering the HTML templates, and a search method that filters on the list of ingredients available.

 ``` python
 recipe = defaultdict(int)